sarahmclo/slidles-puzzle/README.md

 - **Audio**
 Subtle sound effects enhance the interactive experience without being distracting.
 Calming audio available with off/on toggle, muted initially.
+Fun win sound for optimum sense of accomplishment.

 - **Puzzle**
 The core feature, designed to be engaging and rewarding, with varying levels of difficulty.